The Rat Fan Club

 The dose for the tubes that contain 60 mg/lb is 0.1 ml/lb (10 units/lb).
 The dose for the tubes that contain 120 mg/ml is 0.05 ml/lb (5 units/lb.)

-The amount of liquid needed per dose is quite small, and is best measured using an insulin syringe with the needle (or the whole top) broken off.
+The amount of liquid needed per dose is quite small, and is best measured using an insulin syringe.
+You can either poke the needle into the top of the plastic tube, or you can break off the whole top of the syringe and cut off the top of the tube so you can insert the syringe into the tube to suck out the dose.
 Insert the syringe into the tube slowly as it will easily overflow.
 Once a tube is opened, it must be used within a few hours.

 Here is a peer-reviewed article on the Internet about using Revolution in rats in case your vet has objections: http://www.jarvm.com/articles/Vol5Iss3/Beck%2087-96.pdf